nirasan/ast-walker/README.md

 ## Show command matched result

+* Show accesser command matched node's ast.Print.
+* If you specified '\(*ast.(If|For)Stmt\).Body$' pattern, you get ast.Print of node of 'if' and 'for' statement's body.

 ```
 ast-walker -regex REGEX FILENAME
 ```

 ## Show type mached result

+* Show type mached node's ast.Print.
+* If you specified '*ast.TypeSpec', you get ast.Print of node of type declarations.

 ```
 ast-walker -type NAME FILENAME